yonas-fsaha/Age-calculator-app-with--javascript/README.md

 Thanks for checking out this front-end coding challenge.

-challenges help you improve your coding skills by building realistic projects.
+coding skills by building realistic projects.

 **To do this challenge, you need a decent understanding of HTML, CSS and JavaScript.**